Unify-Developer/Unify-Developer/README.md

-- 👋 Hi, I’m @Unify_Dev
-- 👀 I’m interested in ...
-Programming Language especially Back End
-- 🌱 I’m currently learning PHP(HYPERTEST PRE-PROCESSOR)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Through WhatsApp or you can call me (+2347049910287)
+My name is Fatoki Akolade Abrahma but you can call me Unify_Dev.
+I have experience as a Back-End Developer.
+I know PHP, CSS, and HTML, and I construct excellent websites and web apps using libraries like Laravel, Nodejs, Bootstrap, React, and NextJS.
+I also do web design.
+I'm enthusiastic about developing high-quality software that addresses real-world challenges.
 <!---
 Unify-Developer/Unify-Developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes
 --->